The Curious Adventurers

 Picture

-And with fresh fish landing every day, it isn't hard to see why Llastres is also famous for its excellent seafood cuisine.
-With plenty of restaurants and cider bars, you're spoiled for choice.
+And with fresh fish arriving at the port every day, it’s no surprise that Llastres is also known for its excellent seafood cuisine.
+From traditional restaurants to lively cider bars, you’re spoiled for choice — every meal feels tied to the sea just below.

 Picture